think-mm/enblog/input/posts/2011/04-05-the-passion-of-the-vampire-prophet.md

 ---
 Title: THE PASSION OF THE VAMPIRE-PROPHET
 Tags:
+  - islam
-  - NULL
+	- Sujit Das
 Published: 2011-04-05 16:32:15 +06:00
 Updated: 2013-04-03 21:11:47 +06:00
 OldURL: 2011/04/05/the-passion-of-the-vampire-prophet/
 ---

-<strong><span style="text-decoration: underline">THE PASSION OF THE VAMPIRE-PROPHET </span></strong>

-By, Sujit Das

 Ever since the birth of motion pictures, movies with spiritual and religious contents had been popular subjects for the movie-makers.
 Such films appeal to viewers not only because they are inspiring but because they also mirror the audience's own spiritual search.
 We can call it "ritualoid entertainment"  (Grace, 2009, p.
 13).
 Whereas most of these portrayals were as hagiopic film (a hagiography represents the life, or part of the life, of a recognized religious hero or divine figure), some movies were made in a huge historical framework where the leading characters are supposed to be divinely inspired and some were based on popular folklore.
 As per statistics (cited Walsh, 2003, p.16; Humphries-Brooks, 2006, p.
 104), in Christianity the most popular hero is Jesus Christ and the most Jesus films present Jesus' crucifixion as a unique historical event, as example; <em>The Passion of the Christ</em>.

 In Hindu-majority India, when the early talkie filmmakers began searching for stories for their films, Hindu religious dramas were a first and obvious choice.
-Two major sources tapped were the Ramayana and the Mahabharata (Gokulsing &amp; Dissanayake, 2004, p.
+Two major sources tapped were the Ramayana and the Mahabharata (Gokulsing & Dissanayake, 2004, p.
 43).
 These two great Indian epics offer models in '<em>Dharma</em>' (righteousness) and continue to enjoy even today widespread popularity not only within the Hindu sphere of influence but internationally and they are recycled as theatrical dramas, in comic-book form and as television serials in many nations.
 Similarly, the life of Siddhartha Gautama, (known as Buddha, the founder of Buddhist faith) has been the subject of several films produced in India, Japan, Thailand, South Korea and France.

 All these religious movies are remembered for their beauty, honesty, virtuousness, high morality and upright thoughts.
 The audience for religious movies far exceeds the number of other successful movie-viewers, because churches, religious schools, priests and missionaries regularly show these movies to others to glorify their religious beliefs.